KilledByAPixel/LittleJS/README.md

 ## Games Made With LittleJS

-Here are a few of the amazing games people are making with LittleJS...
+Here are a few of the amazing games people made using LittleJS...

 - [Space Huggers](https://www.newgrounds.com/portal/view/819609) - Run and gun platformer with procedural levels
 - [Undergrowth](https://undergrowth.squidband.uk/) - An interactive music videogame for the band Squid